 “Technology is not neutral.
 We’re inside of what we make, and it’s inside of us.” — Sherry Turkle

-The social media revolution that once promised to connect humanity has revealed its darker side.
+Social media once promised to connect humanity—but now, its darker side is under scrutiny.
 Platforms designed to bring us together have become engines of division, addiction, and misinformation.

-For professionals who entered tech with dreams of making the world better, this ethical quandary hits particularly hard.
-Is building the next addictive app or algorithm truly the contribution they want to make?
+For professionals who entered tech with dreams of making a positive impact, this ethical quandary is significant.
+Is building the next addictive app or algorithm really the contribution they want to make?

 Reinvention and Resilience